-Each listing displays the name of the business, its address, and the average rating of the business’s Google reviews.
-As you can imagine, having your business reviews here will play an important factor in influencing your potential customer’s decision.
+Each listing displays the business’s name, its address, and the average rating of the business’s Google reviews.
+As you can imagine, having your business reviews here will play an essential factor in influencing your potential customer’s decision.

-At the same time, other important sections you want to be featured in is Google local pack and organic rankings to be seen on the very 1st Search Engine Result Page (SERP).
+At the same time, other important sections you want to be featured in our Google local pack and organic rankings to be seen on the very 1st Search Engine Result Page (SERP).

 Ranking for local SEO used to be pretty straightforward.
-You just need to add your Name, Address, and Phone to your footer, build a few strong directory backlinks and you will see yourself on the local-7-pack.
+You need to add your Name, Address, and Phone to your footer, build a few strong directory backlinks, and you will see yourself on the local-7-pack.

 However, Google is continuously attempting to provide users with search results that are more relevant to their queries.

-Google understands that many users are looking for businesses in their area, and many businesses are also understanding the importance of local SEO.
-Question is, which one should they show first?
+Google understands that many users are looking for businesses in their area, and many companies also understand the importance of local SEO.
+The question is, which one should they show first?

-That’s why it’s so important that you create and plan a local SEO strategy incorporating content marketing to boost your local SEO.
+That’s why it’s so vital that you create and plan a local SEO strategy incorporating content marketing to boost your local SEO.

-While most local businesses only have their eyes at the Google local pack, the organic results are also a place to reach your prospects.
+While most local businesses only have their eyes on the Google local pack, the organic results are also a place to reach your prospects.

-According to SEO Tribunal, as much as 97% of people learn more about a local business via the internet before making contact.
+According to SEO Tribunal, 97% of people learn more about a local business via the internet before making contact.
 This means local businesses must produce educational content as well to be highly visible and competitive.

-To do that, the main strategy is to rank for local keywords and searches with content marketing.
+To do that, the primary strategy is to rank for local keywords and searches with content marketing.

 People search for local businesses every day.
-Often, they use specific keywords with location names or near me phrases to discover new businesses around them.
+Often, they use specific keywords with location names or near-me phrases to discover new companies around them.

-For your content to have an impact on local SEO, you will need to choose local keywords that are relevant to your content and that match user intent.
+For your content to impact local SEO, you will need to choose local keywords that are relevant to your content and that match user intent.